keeferrourke/la-capitaine-icon-theme/README.md

 You'll need to run the configuration script to tell La Capitaine to update its directory structure to use the dark variant.

+### Troubleshooting
+If something does not work as expected with La Capitaine, take a look at the file [`Troubleshooting.md`](Troubleshooting.md).
+There you'll find the most common traps, their solution and known issues.
+It may not be your fault.

 ### License
 La Capitaine is fully free software that is dual-licensed under the MIT and GPLv3 licenses.